s4dhulabs/vimana-framework/README.md

 ## Overview

-**Vimana** is a modular security framework for auditing Python web applications.
+**Vimana** is a modular security framework for auditing Python APIs and Web applications.
 The plugin-based architecture enables security professionals to assess, fuzz, and analyze Python projects through automated and manual techniques.

 **Core Capabilities:**
 - Vulnerability detection and exploitation